Howick Falls: Human interaction

 Many people have been swept over the falls, especially in the pioneer days of the province, as some settlers thought the easiest place to cross the river was just above the falls.
-There have been a recorded 40 deaths surrounding Howick falls with the first recorded death occurring in 1851.
-Most of these have been recorded as suicides but accidents and murder have also been known to happen, contributing to if not maintaining the local legendary status of the falls.
+There have been a recorded 40 deaths surrounding Howick Falls with the first recorded death occurring in 1851.
+Most of these have been recorded as suicides but accidents and murder have also been known to happen, contributing to, if not maintaining, the local legendary status of the waterfall.
 In 1999, Jeb Corliss had a near-fatal BASE jump into the waterfalls where his chute opening went asymmetric and he could not avoid flying into the downpouring water.

-Myth & folk-lore
+Myth and folklore

 According to local legend, the pool at the bottom of the falls is the residence of the Inkanyamba, a giant serpent-like creature.
 According to lore only sangomas can safely approach the falls and then only to offer prayers and other acts of worship to the inkanyamba, ancestral spirits and the 'Great God'.

 Tourism

-Despite, or perhaps because of its chequered history, kwaNogqaza has become a principal tourist attraction for the KwaZulu-Natal midlands.
+Despite, or perhaps because of, its chequered history, kwaNogqaza has become a principal tourist attraction for the KwaZulu-Natal midlands.